uport-project/uport-registry/README.md

 ### Development of this code base

 After making changes to `contracts/` use `yarn compile-contract` to create the json file with the contract data that can be used with `truffle-contract`.
-After making changes to `src/`, build with `npm run build:es5` (this puts them in `lib/`)
+After making changes to `src/`, build with `npm run build` to create the `dist/uportregistry.js` file.

-Only *then* run tests.

-Finally use `npm run build` to create the `dist/uportregistry.js` file

 ### Usage